-If one were to ask the general public what anorexia nervosa is, many would be able to speak to the generalized definition of the diagnosis, noting behaviors around starvation, however, fewer would be able to articulate its resemblance or even correlation to that of a mental illness.
+If one were to ask the general public what anorexia nervosa is, many would be able to speak to the generalized definition of the diagnosis, noting behaviors around starvation.
+Fewer would be able to articulate its resemblance or even correlation to that of a mental illness.

 Additionally, low self-esteem is also known to be one of the main causes of anorexia nervosa.
 These feelings often trigger individuals to obsess over how their bodies look to others, another symptom listed under the disorder.
-Experiences of low self-esteem may also stop individuals from wearing certain clothing, accepting certain employment opportunities, or even being seen in public, hindering how someone would carry out daily tasks, ultimately having a negative effect on their quality of life, correlating with the same behaviors that constitute a mental illness.
+Experiences of low self-esteem may also stop individuals from wearing certain clothing, accepting certain employment opportunities, being seen in public and hindering how they carry out daily tasks.
+This ultimately has a negative effect on their quality of life, correlating with the same behaviors that constitute a mental illness.

-Psychotherapy, Anorexia Nervosa, and the Importance of Social Support
+Psychotherapy and the Importance of Social Support in Anorexia

 Once in recovery, individuals who have suffered from anorexia nervosa may find themselves in treatment that not only includes nutrition but also psychotherapy.
 Due to the pervasiveness of eating disorders like anorexia, individuals may find through recovery that over time, they actually started to program their mind to react or participate in certain habits that fueled their disorder.
 In order for recovery to last, identifying these triggers and unlearning them will be essential.